nishantcop/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 My pipeline is still not working good for challange video.
-That will be my next step to improve it.
+My pipeline still not performing well for diverse lighting condition and when there are road sign on road itself e.g. car-pool or variable coloring on road due to roadwork.
+This will be my next step to improve it and drive it on challange and hard challange video.